-Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In a month) 0 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform and E. coli (In a month) 0 0 0 None Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In the year) 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform and E. coli (In the year) 0 0 None Human and animal fecal waste